avalynndev/vegenta/README.md

 ### Prerequisites
 First you need to clone the [API REPO](https://github.com/vegenta/vegenta-api) and run it.
-Go to next.config.js file on the root of the project and put your NGROK url inside the env object
+Go to next.config.js file on the root of the project and put your url inside the env object.

 ```
  env: {